georgesutphin/MCB585-2023/_episodes/01-oyo-introduction.md

 - "Keep track of session information in your project folder."
 - "Start each program with a description of what it does."
 - "Load all required packages at the beginning of a script."
-- "Use comments to mark off sections of code."
+- "Use `#----` comments to mark off sections of code."
 - "When working with large datasets, removing variables that you no longer need and releasing memory can improve performance."
 - "Writing functions for sets of commands that you will be running repeatedly will make your data processing more efficient."
+- "Use `install.packages()` to install new packages and `library()` to load and use installed packages in your current workspace."
 - "Use help() and ? to get basic information about functions."
 - "Online forums have the answers to almost any R-related question you can come up with.
 Know how to Google your question!"
 - "The University of Arizona offers serveral resources to assist with both biostatistics and programming."